mintedd/readme-generator/README.md

 # readme-generator
-Using your computer terminal, run node on index.js to create a professional README.md from a template for any code project.
+Using your computer terminal, run node on index.js to create a professional README.md called test-README.md from a template for any code project.

 ## User Story
 ```